Making CRM Integration Work:

 Business objectives provide the context

-Identifying the specific business needs and goals that your custom CRM integration aims to address is a good place to start.
-For this, you’ll need to reach for two internal documents.
+To start, identify the specific business needs and goals that your custom CRM integration aims to address.
+To do this, you’ll need to refer to two internal documents.

-Management should provide a copy of the Long-Term Business Strategy, to provide the background Big Picture.
-It will summarise the current status of the Business, its’ direction and major milestones expected along the way.
-For example: whether the market is developing or mature.
-Whether it is growing, static, consolidating or shrinking.
-What technology developments are likely?
-What forces will have an impact on demand or supply?
-You’ll need to extract the factors that tell you about the context you’re operating in.
+Management should provide a copy of the Long-Term Business Strategy, which provides the background Big Picture.
+It summarizes the current status of the Business, its direction, and major milestones expected along the way.
+For example, it outlines whether the market is developing or mature.
+It also addresses whether it is growing, static, consolidating, or shrinking.
+Additionally, it considers what technology developments are likely and what forces will have an impact on demand or supply.
+Extract the factors from this document that provide insight into the context you’re operating in.

-The second internal document you need is the Go-to-Market Strategy for the Category or Product.
-It’s typically written by the Business Development or Product Management team.
-This will tell you where the Product is along the Adoption Curve and what sort of communication style is appropriate (innovater, early adopter, early or late majority).
-Does the Marketing emphasis need to be on promoting existing products versus introducing new ones?
-Does it focus on targeting new or existing market segments?
-Now look at the total product revenue targets.
-How do the targets break down by acquisition of new customers versus repeat business?
-Lastly, look at the quantities of contracts needed to make the revenue target.
-Do you want a high volume of low-value contracts or a small volume of high-value contracts?
+The second internal document you need is the Go-to-Market Strategy for the Category or Product, typically prepared by the Business Development or Product Management team.
+This document tells you about the Product’s position along the Adoption Curve and suggests the appropriate communication style (innovator, early adopter, early or late majority).
+Determine whether the Marketing emphasis should be on promoting existing products or introducing new ones, as well as whether it focuses on targeting new or existing market segments.
+Examine the total product revenue targets and understand how they break down between acquiring new customers and generating repeat business.
+Finally, consider the quantities of contracts required to achieve the revenue target.
+Decide whether you aim for a high volume of low-value contracts or a small volume of high-value contracts.

 The Buyers Journey is a data collection Process